Fedor Tot reviews Kathryn Bigelow’s Detroit, a pseudo-documentary with an uncommon emotional intelligence.

 The pseudo-documentary style that Bigelow has adopted since the Oscar-winning The Hurt Locker (2008), with grainy close-ups, snap-zooms, and omnipotent sense of a recording presence, has the potential to overwhelm a film in its pursuit of put-you-right-there verisimilitude, particularly when used in the hands of less skilled filmmakers.
 Indeed, it has held back her films in the past; for all its straining towards such documentary-style realism, The Hurt Locker suffers from having the documentary aesthetic being bolted onto its narrative rather than grafted into its purpose, like a decision made in the heat of the moment rather than considered as part of a film’s overall approach.

 Not so here, in the thick of the Detroit race riots of 1967 that the film portrays, we feel as another present observer, a news cameraman hurrying across streets to avoid being sprayed with police bullets.
-Equally, once the film settles into its elongated middle stretch, detailing the Algiers Motel Incident, in which a group of black men were rounded up, tortured and three murdered by white Detroit police officers, none of whom were later found guilty of any wrongdoing, we get a sense of being one of the unlucky few to be caught up in events, sometimes as if hiding from behind a door, unseen by the police officers basking in their cruelty.
+Equally, once the film settles into its elongated middle stretch, detailing the Algiers Motel Incident, in which a group of black men were rounded up, tortured and three murdered by white Detroit police officers, none of whom were later found guilty of any wrongdoing, Bigelow give us the sense of being one of the unlucky few to be caught up in events, sometimes as if hiding from behind a door, unseen by the police officers basking in their cruelty.
 The camera is used not just as a tool with which to record the script, but a door into this reality, integrated seamlessly into the wider scope of the film.

 Detroit could have easily devolved into a hand-wringing, didactic exercise, pleading with the audience to take its side, imploring us to cry about the loss of life, and there have been many weaker films made with this simplistic, hectoring approach.
 This simple emotional reaction, though visceral and cathartic, would not particularly do justice to the victims of police brutality.
 Such an approach would mark out the film as a rollercoaster ride of trauma.

 Instead, the approach Detroit takes is more one given to investigation of certain elements lying behind the Detroit riots and the Algiers Motel incident.
-Above all it is given to analysing the systemic way in which racially-charged police brutality proliferates.
+Above all Bigelow is given to analysing the systemic way in which racially-charged police brutality proliferates.
 The police officers who take charge inside the motel, Krauss (Will Poulter), Flynn (Ben O’Toole), and Demens (Jack Reynor), are not depicted as pure, unadulterated monsters (though Poulter comes mighty close), but as individuals whose own position within the poisonous institution of the American police force informs their behaviour.
 An early scene, before we get to the motel, shows the three patrolling in a police car, discussing how best to respond to the riots and what caused them.
 They do not express any opinions that you might explicitly call white supremacist or racist, but the crucial element is that they see themselves as part of the solution, as implicitly on the “correct” side of the moral divide.
 It this attitude which later informs their use of brutality and unadulterated racism, giving them their perceived moral right to act as they do.

 We don’t simply get a depiction of police brutality, we get an understanding of the underlying social structure that underpins it, where even the ostensibly “non-racist” elements of the police force (such as higher-ups in the forces) are still part of the problem, existing as they do within an institution built on a corrupt, racist worldview of the purpose of law enforcement.